krahets/hello-algo/en/docs/chapter_data_structure/character_encoding.md

 - For 1-byte characters, set the highest bit to $0$, and the remaining 7 bits to the Unicode code point.
 Notably, ASCII characters occupy the first 128 code points in the Unicode set.
 This means that **UTF-8 encoding is backward compatible with ASCII**.
 This implies that UTF-8 can be used to parse ancient ASCII text.
 - For characters of length $n$ bytes (where $n > 1$), set the highest $n$ bits of the first byte to $1$, and the $(n + 1)^{\text{th}}$ bit to $0$; starting from the second byte, set the highest 2 bits of each byte to $10$; the rest of the bits are used to fill the Unicode code point.

-The Figure 3-8  shows the UTF-8 encoding for "Hello算法".
+Figure 3-8 shows the UTF-8 encoding for "Hello算法".
 It can be observed that since the highest $n$ bits are set to $1$, the system can determine the length of the character as $n$ by counting the number of highest bits set to $1$.

 But why set the highest 2 bits of the remaining bytes to $10$?
 Actually, this $10$ serves as a kind of checksum.
 If the system starts parsing text from an incorrect byte, the $10$ at the beginning of the byte can help the system quickly detect anomalies.